daleal/this-cai/README.md

 Where `<command>` corresponds to the command you want to run inside the container (for example, in the **Development** section we migrated the database running `docker-compose run web sequelize db:migrate`, which is commanding the container to run `sequelize db:migrate`).

+Note that commands that would normally run as `./node_modules/.bin/<command>` now will just need to be called with `docker-compose run web <command>`.
+This is due to the binaries folder of the node modules being in the `PATH` of the container image.

 ### Database Commands

 To use the `sequelize` CLI, you just need to run: